14 Best Voice to Text Apps for Android, iPhone & PC (2026)

 A: Some apps work without internet, but they usually aren't as accurate.
 Apps that use an internet connection are typically much better at understanding speech.
 Most people have internet on their phones anyway.

-Q: How accurate are voice typing apps in 2025?
+Q: How accurate are voice to text apps in 2026?

-A: The best voice typing apps are very accurate now.
+A: The best voice to text apps are very accurate now.
 Modern apps like Voicetonotes.ai can understand speech correctly about 95% of the time when used in good conditions.

-Q: Can voice typing apps understand my accent?
+Q: Can voice to text apps understand my accent?

-A: Yes, good voice typing apps can understand many different accents.
+A: Yes, good voice to text apps can understand many different accents.
 Apps like Voicetonotes.ai are specifically designed to work with all kinds of voices and accents.

 Q: Is my voice data safe with these apps?